Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 This is a classic French breakfast bowl, and most of us have had one since childhood, used to drink hot chocolate or, later in life, coffee or tea.
 They often have our names on them and these, with hearts rather than names, are a perfect Valentine's Day gift.
 ORDER YOURS HERE.

-Known as “Le Village Des Amoureux” (Lovers' Village), it’s the one place where you’ll find loads of dreamy-eyed travellers from all over the country celebrating Valentine’s Day.
+Known as “Le Village Des Amoureux” (Lovers' Village), it’s the one place where you’ll find loads of dreamy-eyed travelers from all over the country celebrating Valentine’s Day.
 Each year the village hosts a three-day festival of love held over the weekend closest to Valentine’s Day.

 It’s not hard to find the perfect gift for your significant other at the Saint-Valentin festival.
-Here you’ll come across chocolate-making demonstrations, tastings and a gift market amongst many options.

-Couples who have been married for seven years and longer qualify for a truly unique privilege in Saint-Valentin over this time.
+Couples who have been married for seven years and longer qualify for a truly unique privilege in Saint-Valentin during this time.
 It’s called the “Confirmation of Marriage.”
 This is a special ceremony performed by the village mayor in front of the town hall.

 GET YOUR FRENCH VALENTINE'S DAY GIFTS HERE!

-Since Paris is the City of Love there is no shortage of romantic things to do, especially around Valentine’s Day.
-Here are some activities you can look forward to on La Saint Valentin in Paris.
+Since Paris is known as the City of Love, there is no shortage of romantic things to do around Valentine’s Day.
+Here are some activities you can look forward to on "La Saint Valentin" in Paris.

 For anyone with a sweet tooth, chocolate tasting is always a good idea.
 What better way to spend Valentine’s Day with the person you love than by indulging in some delicious confectionery?